Yelp/paasta/README.md

 the state of the cluster; type `clusterman --help` to see a list of possible subcommands.
 See the Clusterman documentation for more details.

-The Clusterman service runs as a set of three long-running batches; the first batch collects data about spot instance pricing from AWS (not required if you aren't using AWS, spot instances, or the Clusterman simulator); the second batch queries each of the pools in a cluster to collect metadata and system metrics about the pool; and the third batch is responsible for actually autoscaling each of the pools.
+The Clusterman service runs as a set of three long-running processes; the first process collects data about spot instance pricing from AWS (not required if you aren't using AWS, spot instances, or the Clusterman simulator); the second process queries each of the pools in a cluster to collect metadata and system metrics about the pool; and the third process is responsible for actually autoscaling each of the pools.

 ## Integrating Clusterman